 You are here:

-To make an appointment, please complete our online booking request form below or just call your nearest clinic.
+To make an appointment, please complete our online booking request form below.
+One of our friendly receptionists will call to complete your booking.
+Alternatively, please call your nearest clinic.
 We appreciate if you can arrive at least 10 minutes before your appointment.
 If you have any questions or concerns, please call and we will do our best to assist you.

 Contact Rural & Remote Clinics

 Our experienced doctors can help you to choose the contraception that is right for you.
 We offer a

 full range of options including hormonal and non-hormonal methods.
 Long-acting, reversible contraception has become increasingly popular

 in recent years, offering 3 to 5 years of protection without any action on a daily basis.
 We offer expert services in long-acting reversible contraception such as Implanon, hormone implants, intra-uterine devices and DMP injections.

 Our doctors can provide information and support to women planning a pregnancy or having difficulty in becoming pregnant.
 We can arrange appropriate testing and advice for women to maximise opportunities to achieve a pregnancy and stay healthy once pregnant to have the best outcome for mother and baby.

 During your pregnancy, we have a shared care approach with local hospitals